-- Employees sharing a job can be paid different salaries based on their background and experience as they relate to the requirements of the position.
+- Employees sharing a job can be paid different salaries based on their background and experience and as those relate to a position's requirements.

 - The same development opportunities and training are offered to employees with AWAs and to employees working regular schedules.

-An AWA Agreement will be made for a predetermined period of time and can only be extended by mutual agreement of the department and employee.
+- An AWA Agreement will be made for a predetermined period of time not to exceed one fiscal year and can only be extended by mutual agreement of the department and employee.

-- An extension requires completion of a new AWA form.
+- An extension requires completion and approval of a new Workday Request.

-- The department will evaluate the effectiveness of the AWA after three months, then six months and at every annual performance review.
+- The department will evaluate the effectiveness of the AWA periodically and at the end of every fiscal year.

-1. The employee completes an AWA Request Form and submits it to the supervisor.
+1. The employee completes a Workday request which routes to the supervisor.

-2. The supervisor or department head reviews the AWA Request Form and either approves the request, which may include additional provisions or modifications, or denies the request.
+2. The supervisor or department head reviews the Request in Workday and either approves, sends back with additional provisions or modifications, or denies it.

 - The decision to approve an AWA will be made on a case-by-case basis for each employee.